wardvisual/warvilphp/README.md

 ## 🌟 Introduction
 WarvilPHP is a lightweight MVC framework for PHP applications.
 It provides a clean and elegant syntax similar to Laravel but with a smaller footprint and more direct access to PHP.
 The framework helps you build web applications quickly without the complexity of larger frameworks.

+### The Story Behind WarvilPHP

+WarvilPHP was born out of necessity and a passion for efficient development.
+While working on numerous PHP projects, I found myself repeatedly recreating the same foundational structure - routing systems, database abstractions, and templating logic.
+This repetition felt inefficient, yet I wasn't satisfied with the complexity and overhead of existing frameworks.

+I wanted something that maintained the directness and flexibility of pure PHP while providing the structure and convenience of a framework.
+Something that would embrace PHP's strengths rather than hide them behind layers of abstraction.

+After refining this structure across multiple projects, I realized that this middle-ground approach could benefit other developers who shared my appreciation for PHP's simplicity.
+WarvilPHP represents that balance - a framework that provides helpful structure and tools without getting in your way or forcing you into restrictive patterns.

+Today, I'm open-sourcing WarvilPHP to help developers who want to build PHP applications with a clean architecture but without sacrificing the power and directness that made us fall in love with PHP in the first place.

 ## ✨ Features